 The mesmerizing beauty of the Indian State Sikkim with its lush green landscapes offers an ideal vacation as there are plenty of things to do and scenic sites to visit.
 The place also has two main rivers – Teesta river and Rangeet river.
 As rivers play an important role in our Indian culture, these rivers in Sikkim also have a lot to offer.
 Not only do these rivers irrigate the plain but also offer adventure activities such as rafting adding value to the scenic view of Sikkim.
-You can Visit the place with your family, friends or even on your own and explore the wonder place keeping the best time to visit in mind.
+Explore the wonder place with your friends and family keeping the best time to visit in mind.

 Best Time To Visit Sikkim